Kami/node-rproxy/README.md

 Configuration is stored in a JSON format in a file.
 Example configuration can be found in `example/config.json`.

+## Reverse proxy configuration ("server" attribute)

+* `host` - listen address for the reverse proxy server
+* `port` - listen port for the reverse proxy server
+* `workers` - number of workers processes to use.
+Defaults to the number of available CPUs.

+## Admin API configuration ("admin_api" attribute)

+* `host` - listen address for the admin API server
+* `port` - listen port for the admin API server
+* `key` - API key used for authentication which must be provided in the `x-api-key` header.

+# Backend a.k.a. proxy target configuration ("target" attribute)

+* `host` - listen address for the proxy target
+* `port` - listen port for the proxy target
+* `middleware_run_list` - an object with two keys:
+  * `request` - an array of middleware to run for every request
+  * `response` - an array of middleware to run for every response

 # Middleware configuration options

 ## Identity provider